hiveeyes/documentation/doc/source/index.rst

 ***********
 Development
 ***********
-We are a small group of beekeepers doing this in their spare time, so we are always happy getting helping hands on this project in every area of development.
+We are always happy getting helping hands on this project in every area of development and encourage you to have a closer look at the internals.
 For getting a feeling about what is currently going on, please have a look at the :ref:`changelog <changes>`.
-For digging deeper, we encourage reading the :ref:`development` documents.
+For digging deeper, we may refer you to the :ref:`development` documents.

 .. todo:: There are other projects like ...
 We are loosely in touch with them using ...

-We aim at providing the beekeeper community with a universal infrastructure for data collection to make the raw data acquisition part a no-brainer when developing individual solutions.
+We aim at providing the beekeeper community with a universal infrastructure for data collection to streamline the process of raw data acquisition when developing individual solutions.
 Our hardware and software is available under free software or similar licenses to encourage the growth of an open ecosystem.